vaniisgh/tinny_chat/README.md

 ## Running without docker

-you need the following services to run the qa bot
+You need the following services to run the QA bot:
-    - chroma db
+- Chroma DB
-    - ollama docker container
+- Ollama Docker container
-    - this service
+- This service

+You  can use the steps below to start the server

 ```shell
 cd path/to/this/repo